Royal Ballet of Cambodia: Performance

 During the era of the French Protectorate of Cambodia and before, it was customary for guests of the royal palace to receive a performance of the royal ballet.
 In propitiation ceremonies (បួងសួង, buong suong), it was performed at Wat Phnom and the Silver Pagoda and Throne Hall of the Royal Palace.
 For entertainment, performances were often staged inside the pavilions of royal palaces.

+Robam Tep Monorom performed in a Siem Reap restaurant.

 In Phnom Penh, the Moonlight Pavilion was built for and is still used occasionally for classical dance performances.
 Nowadays, venues for performances by the Royal Ballet include the Chenla Theatre and the Chaktomuk Conference Hall, designed by architect Vann Molyvann during the Sangkum Reastr Niyum era.
 Tourist restaurants in Cambodia, notably in Siem Reap, also serve as venues for classical dance performances by amateur troupes.

 Today, some dancers are linked to government and work at the Royal University of Fine Arts and Secondary School of Fine Arts as teachers.
 Ministry of Culture and Fine Arts (Cambodia)'s Department of Performing Arts also engage dancers to perform on state visits.
 Many dancers work in the tourism, art, and corporate sectors.